-SPRING, Texas - Ali Lowitzer disappeared without a trace in Spring, TX.
+SPRING, Texas - Ali Lowitzer disappeared without a trace from Spring, Texas.
 Unlike the recent Gabby Petitio case, where remains were found within weeks, Ali is still missing 11 years later.
 Her family is still trying to solve the mystery.

 "I never thought that I would be doing this for this long," says Jo Ann Lowitzer, Ali's mother.
 "They call it ambiguous loss because there's this piece missing from your heart that won't be filled until you do find her missing loved one."